bmpattanaik/myDemoApp/mySpringApp/README.md

 	</int:channel>
 Size is one.
 So I am expecting retry logic needs to trigger.
 Since queue size is one and all other messages are trying to push to queue.
 After 6 secs it should go to error channel.

+10. if stateChannel channel is full ,the retry logic needs work and needs to send the all the messages to error channel after retry.
+But this behaviour is not happening.Which needs to be fixed.